daywiss/openservice/README.md

 keeping the complexity low.
 OpenService allows you to write code in natural js with async/await, callbacks, event emitters and streams.
 Ultimately we want to remove the overhead of designing a good architecture and lets you focus on writing application code.

+## How Does It Work?
+Under the hood, at the transport layer, requests between services are broken up into events streams on 4 channels.
+Requests, Responses, Errors and Streams.
+Every service writes to its own private channels.
+Services which need to communicate can tap into these channels as a read only client, and write to the Requests channel.
+There is some utilities to convert these channels into what looks like a regular Promise based api, so as a developer you write code as if these services are just promise based libraries that have been injected into your scope.

 ## Getting Started
 ### Create A Service